-BACK UP CAMERA
+BACK-UP CAMERA

-An optional back up camera is available which provides the driver with visual assistance when backing up.
-Rear-view TV monitor is located at the dashboard L.H. side on the windshield post.
-For additional information, refer to "Controls & Instruments" and "Care and maintenance" chapters.
+An optional back-up camera is available which provides the driver with visual assistance when backing-up.
+Camera monitor is installed on the dashboard L.H. side, on the windshield post.
+For additional information, refer to "Controls & Instruments".

-BLOCK HEATER CONNECTOR (110-120 VOLTS)
+110-120 VOLTS CONNECTOR